DataDog/integrations-extras/apollo/README.md

 ### Configuration

-Getting set up with the Apollo Datadog integration is as simple as providing a Datadog API key to Studio.
+Getting set up with the Apollo Datadog integration is as simple as providing a Datadog API key and region to Studio.
 There's no further configuration required.

-1. Go to the [Datadog integrations page][2] and click on the Apollo tile.
-Go to the **Configuration** tab, scroll to the bottom, and press **Install Integration**.
+1. Go to your [Datadog integrations page][2] and click on the Apollo tile.
+Then go to the **Configuration** tab and click **Install Integration** at the bottom.

-2. Go to the [Datadog APIs page][3] and create an API key.
+2. Go to your [Datadog APIs page][3] and create an API key.

+3. Determine your Datadog API region by looking at your browser's address bar:
+- If the domain name is `app.datadoghq.com`, then your API region is `US`.
+- If the domain name is `app.datadoghq.eu`, then your API region is `EU`.

-3. In [Studio][4], go to the integrations page for your graph.
+4. In [Studio][4], go to your graph's Integrations page:

    ![IntegrationsPage][5]

-4. Toggle the Datadog integration to turn it on.
-Paste the API key, and press **Save**.
-You can use the same API key for all your graphs, since all metrics are tagged with the graph ID (`service:<GRAPH_ID>`).
+5. In the Datadog Forwarding section, click **Configure**.
+Provide your API key and region, then click **Enable**.
+You can use the same API key for all of your graphs, because all forwarded metrics are tagged with the corresponding graph's ID (`service:<graph-id>`).

    ![IntegrationsToggle][6]

-5. Go to the Datadog metrics explorer and start to see the metrics flow in!
+6. Go to the Datadog metrics explorer and start to see the metrics flow in!
 Please allow up to five minutes for metrics to be visible.

 ### Usage